Team3-TecProg/Documentation/Pesquini/Controller/statistics_controller.md

     Object that stores the graph.

 ### f
-    Auxiliar variable used to sed configurations of graph.
+    Auxiliary variable used to seed configurations of graph.

 ### @states
     Receives a copy of the @@STATES_LIST variable.